 Yes; the SEA can be used for opportunities with a tribal nation located within the U.S., and all U.S. territories including Puerto Rico, Guam, U.S. Virgin Islands, Northern Mariana Islands, and American Samoa.

 No; students cannot use the SEA to fund an unpaid student job at Yale University including those with Yale centers or student organizations.
 However, the SEA can be used to fund Science, Laboratory & Other Research with a Yale faculty or research staff member.
 An acceptable research opportunity requires the student to confirm that the faculty or research staff member is willing to take on a formal and direct mentoring role in supervision of the student’s summer experience.

 If your volunteer opportunity fits the eligibility requirements of the SEA and your proposal clearly shows why this volunteer opportunity is an important part of your career path, the Committee will consider it for the SEA.

-Unpaid or underfunded opportunities with public and nonprofit Pre-K-12 educational institutions qualify for the SEA.
-Science, Laboratory & Other Research opportunities at public and nonprofit higher education institutions, including at Yale University, also qualify for SEA funding.
+Unpaid or underfunded internship opportunities with public and nonprofit Pre-K-12 educational institutions qualify for the SEA.
+Science, Laboratory & Other Research opportunities at public and nonprofit higher education institutions, including Yale University, also qualify for SEA funding.
 Students can verify that the educational institution is a U.S. nonprofit using GuideStar.
-The same qualifications apply to international opportunities, although international opportunities though may include for-profit educational organizations.
+The same qualifications apply to international opportunities, although international opportunities may include for-profit educational organizations.

 Yes, there are opportunities at non-profits or government organizations, and some international internships, posted in Yale Career Link, which may be eligible for SEA funding.
 Students are encouraged to search for employers tagged as ‘Preferred Yale Partners’ in the Yale Career Link, as well as other opportunities, as they consider where to use their SEA award.